Stanley Donen: 1952: Singin' in the Rain

-Donen teamed again with Kelly -- who was at the height of his fame after the release of An American in Paris (1951).
-He then re-teamed with Kelly to make Singin' in the Rain (1952), which would become one of the most highly praised films of all time.
+Donen teamed again with Kelly — who was at the height of his fame after the release of An American in Paris (1951) — to make Singin' in the Rain (1952), which would become one of the most highly praised films of all time.
 The film was produced by Freed, written by Comden and Green, photographed by Harold Rosson and starred Kelly, Debbie Reynolds, Donald O'Connor, Jean Hagen, Millard Mitchell and Cyd Charisse.

 Donen, along with Kelly, were brought in by Freed (who also hired Comden and Green to write a script) to make a musical using old songs that he and composer Nacio Herb Brown wrote in the late 1920s and early 1930s.
-Comden and Green decided to write a story inspired by the time period in which the songs were written, and satirized Hollywood's transition from silent films to "talkies" in the late 1920s.
+Comden and Green decided to write a story inspired by the time period in which the songs were written, and satirized Hollywood's transition from silent films to sound films in the late 1920s.
 Comden, Green and Donen interviewed everyone at MGM who was in Hollywood during that period, poking fun at both the first movie musicals and the technical difficulties with early sound films.
 This included characters loosely based on Freed and Berkeley and a scene that references silent film star John Gilbert.
 Donen and Kelly also made use of MGM's large collection of sets, props, costumes and outdated equipment from the 1920s.